Letale-vc/UniqueArtGenerate/README.md

 git push origin v1.0.0
 ```

-The GitHub Action will automatically:
-- Build Native AOT binaries for Windows, Linux, and macOS
-- Create a GitHub release
-- Upload all binaries
+GitHub Actions will automatically build and create a release with the executable.